RNCryptor/RNCryptor-go/README.md

 > RNCryptor is a data format specificiation for AES encryption, with AES-256, random-salted PBKDF2,
 > AES-CBC, random IV, and HMAC.
 It has implementations in several languages.

-You can head over to the [RNCryptor Website](http://rncryptor.github.io) for more information, or checkout the [GitHub Org](https://github.com/RNCryptor) for other implementations.
+You can head over to the [RNCryptor website](http://rncryptor.github.io) for more information, or checkout the [GitHub Organization](https://github.com/RNCryptor) for implementations in other languages.

 ## Installation